 -Must be a student-athlete at California State University, [...]
 More

 Application Deadlines: March 15, Annually

-To be eligible for the Dave Mielke Scholarship, applicants must be Botkins High School (Shelby Co., Ohio) seniors who have earned at least two (2) team letters as a member of Botkins High School cross-country and/or track teams.
-Selection is based upon academic achievement, community and school service and [...]
-More
+To be eligible for the Dave Mielke Scholarship, applicants must be a Botkins High School (Shelby Co., Ohio) senior who has been a member of the Botkins High School cross-country and/or track teams.
+Selection is based upon academic achievement, community and school service and recommendations.

 Kyle R. Magoto Scholarship Fund